Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Front-of-Package Labeling on Prepackaged Foods

-In 2020, the United States continued to monitor any progress regarding Canada’s proposed regulation to implement requirements for front-of-package (FOP) labeling on prepackaged foods deemed high in sodium, sugars, and saturated fat, and updating requirements for other FOP information, including certain claims and labeling of sweeteners.
+In 2021, the United States continued to monitor Canada’s proposed regulation to implement requirements for front-of-package (FOP) labeling on prepackaged foods deemed high in sodium, sugars, and saturated fat, and updating requirements for other FOP information, including certain claims and labeling of sweeteners.
 The approach under consideration uses Canada’s nutrient content claim framework to determine whether a food would be required to carry a FOP symbol, including a nutrient content message.
 The United States submitted comprehensive comments on the proposed regulations notified to the WTO in April 2018.
 Since then, the United States has regularly consulted with Canada regarding its plans to produce an updated draft or final regulation.
-In 2020, U.S. exports of processed foods to Canada were valued at approximately $12 billion.
+In 2020, U.S. exports of processed foods to Canada were valued at approximately US$14.5 billion.

 Proposed Integrated Management Approach to Plastic Products